Read time 4 minutes

 FailureType: SourceMailboxAlreadyBeingMovedTransientException.

-There may be some other causes which can lead to the error mentioned above –
+There may be some other causes that can lead to the error mentioned above

 2. The Exchange Mailbox Replication Service does not have full permissions to handle the mailbox.